Acoustic Neuromas | Ear and Facial Nerve Tumors | Otosclerosis | Glomus Tumors

 Surgery:

-There are three main types of surgery which aid Meniere’s.
+There are three main types of surgery to treat Meniere’s.
 The surgeon starts with the most conservative surgery to try to help the patient.
 If the initial procedure does not perform well for the patient, then escalation of surgery types may be needed to remove the disabling vertigo.
 Endolymphatic-mastoid shunt procedure is the most conservative and is done as an out-patient.
-Vestibular neurectomy neve clip is intracranial and is an in-patient procedure.
+Vestibular neurectomy nerve clip is intracranial and is an in-patient procedure.
 Labyrinthectomy removes all ear components and is an in-patient surgery.
 Each procedure has different indications.